 Normally the Bichon Frise’s kneecap lies in a groove at the lower end of the thigh bone.
 It is held in place in the groove by strong elastic ligaments.

 If the groove has not developed fully, the kneecap can leave its normal position and slide to the side.

 A dog who has this condition will usually start to show symptoms when he is 5 to 6 months old.
 He may carry the leg off the ground, limp intermittently and he may have trouble straightening his leg.

-There is little or no pain with this condition, but, if both legs are involved, the dog will become lame.
+There is little or no pain with this condition, but, if two legs are involved, your dog will become lame.

 If your dog has been injured or starts to show signs of a dislocated patella, make sure you have your veterinarian examine her.

 A vet can tell if your dog has the condition–by palpating (feeling the joint) and by taking an x-ray.

 If your Bichon does have a patella dislocation and a malformed joint, the condition can be corrected by luxating patella surgery.
 Fortunately modern orthopedic veterinary surgeons have been successful with this surgery.

 However, as with most conditions, take your dog to the vet as soon as you suspect a problem.
 The sooner this condition is corrected, the better the chances of its being successful.